Funding Your Graduate Education

 • Continuing Students:

-• DEADLINE: The deadline for Summer 2024 scholarship applications was February 15, 2024.
+• DEADLINE: The deadline for Summer 2025 scholarship applications is February 15, 2025.
 Late applications will not be considered.

 • Awards decisions will be announced beginning in mid-March.